lauragift21/BlogExample/_posts/2017-07-18-firstpost.markdown

 ### My Introduction

-## Today, i start officially with this journey of being accountable to foster my growth with software developement on this platform i will be sharing  tips and tricks and other exciting stuff about tech, life and etc..😊😊
+## Today, i start officially with this journey of being accountable to foster my growth with software developement on this platform i will be sharing  tips and tricks and other exciting stuff about tech and life😊😊